knewyousir/webFEF-session7/README.md

 Save reset.css to `/sass/imports/_reset.scss`
 Save base.css to `/sass/imports/_base.scss`
-Remove the header css from the html and add it to a new file and save it into the iports folder `/sass/imports/_base.scss`
+Remove the header css from the html and add it to a new file and save it into the imports folder `/sass/imports/_base.scss`

 Note the underscores in use here as well as the `.scss` extensions.